 The Child Protective Services Law (hereinafter the "CPSL"), 23 Pa.
-C.S. §§ 6301, et seq., was enacted to encourage more complete reporting of suspected child abuse.
+C.S. §§ 6301, et seq., was enacted to encourage a more complete reporting of suspected child abuse.
 Under the CPSL, various persons, such as members of the clergy, are identified as mandatory reporters of suspected child abuse.
-When a person makes a specific disclosure to a member of the clergy that an identifiable child is the victim of child abuse it must be reported to the Department.
-The only applicable exception applicable here is when the disclosure is part of a confidential communication, protected by the clergy-communicant privilege described in Section 5943 of the Judicial Code.
+When a person makes a specific disclosure to a member of the clergy that an identifiable child is the victim of child abuse it must be reported.
+The only exception applicable for the purposes of this litigation is when the disclosure is part of a confidential communication, protected by the clergy-communicant privilege.